habanerohq/pantry/README.markdown

 The <code>stack</code> method creates a pantry file in the data/pantries of your project (It will create the directory if it does not exist).
 The file name defaults to the underscored pantry subscripted with an auto-generated gernation number.
 Therefore, the first time you stack an instance of <code>FirstPantry</code>, it will create a file called data/pantries/first_pantry_1.pantry

-As yet, we are yet to provide an overriding capability for this.
+We are yet to provide an overriding capability for this.

 ## Value ids